 It depends on a lot of things, including the intended length of the story and how busy you will be up till the gift-giving day.
 If it’s a shorter story – my last one was only 11 pages – begin a week or two beforehand.
 If you’re thinking of doing a full-fledged book, however, you should probably start a bit sooner.
 Just a hunch.

 If you’re more comfortable being a “plotter,” or as a “pantser,” then go for it.
 Personally, I’m a bit of a mix (“plantser”), but for shorter stories I don’t do any planning outside of my notes.
 Whether or not you plan your story is entirely, 110% up to you.
 So don’t fret.

 3. Format your story.

-Believe it or not, how you format your story changes a lot, especially when you’re writing for someone else.
-And it depends on how Starr is going to read it.
+Believe it or not, how you format your story affects a lot, especially when you’re writing for someone else.
+And it depends on how your person is going to read it.